-- Chapter 26, Command Line Options, provides the list of available switches that can be used when starting the Lake Controller to provide alternate functionality. - ► Chapter 27, Firmware Update, presents the methods in which you can update the firmware of your Lake device using the associated Firmware Update Utilities. - Chapter 28, Preset Manager, provides information on using the separate Preset Manager utilities that are provided in the Lake Controller software suite. - ► Chapter 29, IP Address Reference, provides reference information for configuring IP addresses for the Lake Controller and Lake device network.
+- Chapter 26, Firmware Update, presents the methods in which you can update the firmware of your Lake device using the associated Firmware Update Utilities. - Chapter 27, Preset Manager, provides information on using the separate Preset Manager utilities that are provided in the Lake Controller software suite. - Chapter 28, IP Address Reference, provides reference information for configuring IP addresses for the Lake Controller and Lake device network.